Lorydima/Lorydima/README.md

 # 📁 My Projects:
-**PyCalc Pro**
+- **PyCalc Pro**

+  PyCalc Pro is a calculator with basic math operations, advanced math operations and a unit converter function for mass and length

+  <a href="https://github.com/Lorydima/PyCalcPro">Repository Pycalc Pro on GitHub</a>

+  <a href="https://lorydima.github.io/PyCalcPro/">PyCalc Pro Website</a>

+- **Mini Projects**

   PyCalc Pro is a calculator with basic math operations, advanced math operations and a unit converter function for mass and length

   <a href="https://github.com/Lorydima/PyCalcPro">Repository Pycalc Pro on GitHub</a>

 **New Projects cooming soon**